adamcysec/Scrape-Browser-Extensions/README.md

 ## Visible browser extensions?

-I say visible, because it's possible for a developer "private" list their extension.
+I say visible, because it's possible for a developer to "private" list their extension.
 For example, extension SavingsScout is not [searchable](https://chrome.google.com/webstore/search/savingsscout) on the Chrome webstore, but can be viewed if you know the [url](https://chrome.google.com/webstore/detail/savingsscout/ipapbnjifmmdopiipnckioandaniimbf).